 - 1. Whether the Massachusetts State Department of Education has licensed or qualified the teacher for the grades and subjects he or she teaches. - 2.
-Whether the Massachusetts State Department of Education has decided that the teacher can teach in a classroom without being licensed or qualified under state regulations because of special circumstances. - The teacher's college major, whether the teacher has any advanced degrees and, if so, the subject of the degrees Whether the teacher is teaching in the field of discipline of the certification of the teacher. - 4.
+Whether the Massachusetts State Department of Education has decided that the teacher can teach in a classroom without being licensed or qualified under state regulations because of special circumstances. - 3.
+Whether the teacher is teaching in the field of discipline of the certification of the teacher. - 4.
 Whether any teachers' aides or similar paraprofessionals provide services to your child and, if they do, their qualifications.